BernardoMar/project0/README.md

 The goal of the game is to achieve a line of three elements (X or O in my version of the game) before the other contestant.

-There probably many features of the game that I could have improved, however I am very happy with the result and I hope you enjoy it as well!
+There're probably many features of the game that I could have improved, however I am very happy with the result and I hope you enjoy it as well!

 ``` javascript
     console.log(`Sugestions & ${feedbacks}`);